M4NU5/Personal_Website/content/thoughts/tech/setting-up-a-raspberry-pi-on-your-home-network-for-ssh-only-connections/index.md

     image: configuring_ssh_pi.png
     alt: 'AwesomeRaspberryPi.png'
 ---
+## Introduction

-A couple of years ago I bought a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and have used it in several ways.
-I set up a Pi-Hole for my home.
-It worked ok but not as well as I would have hoped, probably some miss misconfigurations on my behalf.
-Anyhow today I thought I would tear it all down and start building from scratch again.
-Setting it up better than I did in the past given the knowledge I have gained over the past few years.
-Here’s how I set up my Raspberry Pi 4.
+A couple of years ago I bought a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and have used it in several ways from a Pi-Hole to a full bitcoin node using a number of prebuilt OS packages.
+Anyhow today I thought I would tear it all down and start building a system suite from scratch again starting with a generic base.
+Taking the knowledge i have gained from the past few years.
+Here’s how I set up my Raspberry Pi 4 with a headless OS for my future projects.

+### What is a headless OS?

+Headless OS refers to a operating system that does not have Graphical User Interface (GUI) functionality.
+Used for systems that you only want to interact with on the terminal with no intention of plugging in a monitor.
+This greatly reduces the size of the operating system while maintain all its core functionality.

+## Prerequisites
+- A Raspberry Pi

-### Step 1: Burn that Pi
+## Step 1: Burn that Pi

-First things first, have a pi!
-Great now that we have gotten past that obvious piece next let’s download the Imager and set up our SD card.
+Now with the obvious prerequisite out the way let’s download the Raspberry pi imager and set up our SD card.

 Once you have the image installed, slot in your SD card and select what pi you’re burning for along with the OS of choice.
+We are going to select **Other OS > Raspbin Headless (64-bit)**

 Configure the installation like this and yes I am blocking out details shame on you!